19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Overland Journeys.md

 ## Point Crawl

 If the party is traveling along a road or safe area, it is generally better to abstract the journey into the total days / rations it will take and generate 1 encounter at the halfway point.

-- This encounter should not always be hostile
+This encounter should not always be hostile.

 ## Hex Crawl